apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 end
 ```

-It is just the first test for a fizz buzz project.
+This is just the first test for a fizz buzz project.

 Now, we can just run `rspec`: